What moves your heart and feeds your soul?

 Good morning everyone,

-Our thought for today: “It’s God working in you”
+Our thought for today: “It’s time for a fresh start”

 God bless,